1978–79 Australian region cyclone season: Systems

-Cyclone 01S
+Tropical Cyclone 01S

 An unnamed cyclone, later designated as 01S, developed about 185 km north of North Keeling on 19 November at 12:00 UTC.
 After six hours, the storm intensified into a Category 1 cyclone on the Australian tropical cyclone intensity scale.
 The cyclone headed southwestward and intensified further on 20 November, peaking with 1-minute sustain winds of 75 km/h by 06:00 UTC.
 Early on 21 November, the system curved west-southwestward, before turning on the following day.
 Thereafter, the storm began weakening and dissipated early on 23 November, while situated about 1,210 km southwest of Cocos Islands.

-Cyclone 03S
+Tropical Cyclone 03S

 Another unnamed cyclone, designated as 03S, developed on 20 December while located about 1,055 km west-northwest of North Keeling.
 The storm strengthened and became a Category 1 cyclone about twelve hours later.
 After initially moving east-southeastward, the system re-curved to the west-southwest by 21 December.
 Further intensification occurred, and by 00:00 UTC on 22 December, the storm peaked with maximum sustained winds of 85 km/h.
 Thereafter, the cyclone slowly weakened and fell to tropical depression intensity on 24 December.
 Several hours later, the system entered the southwest Indian Ocean basin, where it dissipated on 26 December.